alexdelorenzo/mpris_server/README.md

 # ▶️ Add MPRIS Integration to Media Players
 `mpris_server` provides an adapter and event-listener for your app to integrate MPRIS media control support into your media player.

 Whereas [existing MPRIS libraries for Python](https://github.com/hugosenari/mpris2) implement clients for MPRIS, `mpris_server` serves more as a "server" to supply MPRIS with information from, and control of, your media player.

-If you want to give your media player an MPRIS interface, use this library.
+If you want to give your media player an MPRIS interface, `mpris_server` is right for you.

 `mpris_server` is a fork of [Mopidy-MPRIS](https://github.com/mopidy/mopidy-mpris) that was made into a general purpose library to create MPRIS services.

-Checkout [📺chromecast_mpris](https://github.com/alexdelorenzo/chromecast_mpris) for an app that uses this library.
+Checkout [📺chromecast_mpris](https://github.com/alexdelorenzo/chromecast_mpris) for an app that uses `mpris_server`.

 ## Features
 Implements the following from the [MPRIS specification](https://specifications.freedesktop.org/mpris-spec/2.2/):